-We’re obviously rooting for the Chiefs and luckily Hy-Vee has a TON of Chiefs specific items right now going into the big game next week.
+We’re obviously rooting for the Chiefs and luckily our stores have a TON of Chiefs specific items right now going into the big game next week.
 I picked up some balloons, a bucket, Chiefs’ popcorn, cookies, cupcakes, and more!

 Plus, I just had to grab a Patrick Mahomes Bobblehead, it seemed appropriate to put him in the center of the table.

 If you’re not hosting this for the Super Bowl, you can always just incorporate your favorite team colors however you want!

 And don’t worry, Andy Reid made it onto our table as well.
 I saw this cookie in the Hy-Vee bakery and knew I had to have it.
 It may just be the cutest cookie I’ve ever seen, maybe too cute to eat!